trackside analytics support 300M race simulations

 Department: BI/Analytics/Data Science, IT, Operations

-Fifty years ago, Bruce McLaren hand-picked a small group of engineers to design and build racing cars.
-Today, McLaren Racing has achieved 20 Formula 1 World Championships, 182 Grand Prix victories, and now employs over 800 people.
+Over 60 years ago, Bruce McLaren hand-picked a small group of engineers to design and build racing cars.
+Today, the McLaren Formula 1 Team has achieved 21 Formula 1 World Championships, over 190 Grand Prix victories, and now employs over 1,000 people.
 McLaren’s successful racing heritage has been driven by a relentless desire to innovate, and they have consistently led the way in the development of groundbreaking technologies by engaging in strategic technology partnerships to improve performance.

 With over 20 race weekends in the Formula 1 calendar, each generating 1.5 TB of data, the ability to collect, process, and act on that data is crucial.
-The team at McLaren Racing uses the Alteryx Analytics Automation Platform to accelerate strategic decision-making both on and off the track.
+The team at McLaren Racing uses Alteryx to help accelerate strategic decision-making both on and off the track.

-“IT plays a huge role in how we operate as a standard commercial entity and how we compete,” says Dan Keyworth, Director of Business Technology at McLaren Racing.
+“IT plays a huge role across our organisation, both in how we operate as a business, and how we compete,” says Dan Keyworth, Director of Business Technology at McLaren Racing.
 “Everything we do across the three key verticals of design, build, and race is completely data-driven.
 Taking data parameters from something that is moving at high speed and figuring out how to engineer it to be better or go faster provides a competitive edge.
 Advanced analytics with Alteryx underpin this.”

 The team can track performance at every stage and make fast data-led enhancements